 I applied for a datacamp classroom for our course.
 You will automatically have full access to the entire course curriculum on DataCamp.
+Please use the link below to join the classroom.
 This is a good source for self-learning.

 Kaggle (or Github)